lwinmoe/LisuUnicode/README.md

-# Lisu Unicode font and keyboard for Linux
+# Lisu Unicode keyboard for Linux

-I wrote the keyboard layout.
-The font is modified from the one made by [GW SI](https://www.facebook.com/Peter.Gwa) using [FontForge](http://fontforge.org/).

-## How to install the font

-You can copy the font file `NgwaLisu.ttf` to `.fonts/` directory in your home folder.

 ## How to install the keyboard